2300275/CS220AU-DP/README.md

 ## Tasks
-1. Find some journal articles and news to read and understand the topic
+1. Paraphase the writings
+2. Make a conclusion
-2. Find some attractive and professional images for appearance
+3. Find some attractive and professional images for appearance
-3. Find some attractive and professional videos explanations
+4. Find some attractive and professional videos explanations

 ## Tools
 1. https://quillbot.com/grammar-check